AmpFlow A40-300 high-performance brushed DC electric motor

 Radio-frequency noise is further reduced by the use of internal capacitors.
 The high-performance and mid-range motors come with four capacitors built right into the motors.
 Each of the four brushes has a capacitor wired to its nearest neighbor on each side.
 This makes the motors ideal for radio-controlled applications.

 Using rare earth magnets is normally the only way to get high efficiency from a low-voltage motor.
 While these magnets are very strong, they are also expensive.
 We use neodymium rare earth magnets in the A28 motors.
 To reduce the cost of our other motors, we use a high-energy ferrite magnet known as "T9".
-The T9 magnet material, along with the other design features listed above, have enabled us to achieve the same high efficiency of rare-earth in much less expensive motors.
+The T9 magnet material, along with the other design features described above, has enabled us to achieve rare-earth-level efficiency in our more affordable motors.